-My tastes are eclectic.
+My tastes are eclectic and my habit voracious.
 I’m always game for a non-American or writer of color.
 I’m a devotee of libraries.
 Borrowing a book gives me the freedom to stop reading when the thrill is gone.
-This list is in no particular order of excellence.

 Don’t Let’s Go to the Dogs Tonight by Alexandra Fuller.
 A stunning account of a growing up white in southern Africa.

 The Long Cosmos by Terry Pratchett.
 I’m back to crushing on science fiction.

 In the Land of Armadillos by Helen M Shankman.
 World War II from the Polish perspective.